 Why Context Windows Need Compression

 The reliability challenge compounds in production environments.
 Long contexts create unpredictable behavior that's difficult to debug.
 The same prompt with identical contexts can produce different quality outputs depending on token position, surrounding content, and model state.
-Quality assurance becomes exponentially harder—what works in testing fails in production when document structure changes slightly or new content patterns emerge.
+Quality assurance becomes exponentially harder, what works in testing fails in production when document structure changes slightly or new content patterns emerge.
+Compression is one component of context engineering, the emerging discipline of designing what information reaches the model, how it's structured, and what gets discarded.

 Token Economy: Writing Efficient Prompts